-Anti-Corruption and Anti-Money Laundering
+Anti- Corruption and Anti-Money Laundering.
 Pakistan ranks high on the published lists of countries with high levels of corruption.
 The Government has taken measures to reduce corruption in the public and private sectors, including the enactment of the Anti-Money Laundering Act 2010, the establishment of a financial monitoring unit (FMU) to monitor suspicious financial transactions and to investigate financial crime, preventive measures in the domestic financial sector and participation in regional and global efforts against money laundering.
 The Anti-Money Laundering Act 2010 created a new crime of money-laundering which is punishable with imprisonment of up to ten years, a fine of up to Rupees 1 million and a further potential fine of Rupees 10 million and forfeiture of any property involved in the money laundering activities.
 It imposes an obligation on financial institutions to report suspicious transactions to FMU so as to ensure that money-laundering and terrorist financing is deterred and punished.

 The NAB was established under the National Accountability Ordinance 1999 (NAO) and is mandated to combat corruption and money laundering, using its powers of investigation and prosecution.
 The NAO prohibits and prescribes penalties for corrupt practices, grants powers to the law enforcement agencies and established the Accountability Courts to hear specific corruption cases.
 The launch of the National Anti-Corruption Strategy in 2002 broadened NAB's role to include anti-corruption awareness and prevention alongside its enforcement role.
 Partly due to its high levels of autonomy, NAB has had significant success in the prosecution of corruption.
-In 2014, its conviction rate was 63.5 per cent compared to 52.9 per cent in 2013 and 47.5 per cent in 2012.
+In the year ending 30 June 2015, its conviction rate was 56 per cent compared to 65.6 per cent in 2014.
 To improve its standards, NAB has recently increased the number of investigators and is developing closer relationships with its international counterparts.
+NAB's total headcount currently stands at 2,163, including 1,163 investigators.
+Its budget for 2015-16 is Rupees 2,896 million compared with Rupees 2,209 million in 2014-15 and Rupees 2.166 million in 2013-14, 845 investigations were authorised by NAB in 2015. an increase on the 226 authorised in 2014 and 124 authorised in 2013.
 To date, the NAB has proposed approximately 400 new measures to combat corruption and money laundering, as well as measures relating to electoral reform.